xfredcox/notes.xfredcox.com/home.md

 # notes@xfredcox

+**Apr 20th - Apr 26th**

+- [Common Crawl] is blowing my mind.
+There are dozens and dozens of papers published from the corpus but it feels like there should be thousands.
+I'll try to post some highlight over this week.

 **Apr 13th - Apr 19th**

 - A little checklist on how to do a [IPython Server Setup in 5min].
 The reverse proxy with web sockets enabled is particularly worth saving for future reference.